airyhq/airy/docs/docs/sources/facebook.md

 <img alt="Facebook apps page" src={useBaseUrl('img/sources/facebook/secret.png')} />

-Copy and paste your App ID and App Secret as strings next to `appId` and `appSecret` below `sources/facebook` in `infrastructure/airy.yaml`.
+Copy and paste your App ID and App Secret as strings next to `appId:` and `appSecret:`, below `components/sources/facebook` in your `airy.yaml` file.

 import ApplyVariablesNote from './applyVariables-note.mdx'